TianYu-00/DST-LazyWortox/README.md

 - Press a key to open soul jars effortlessly
 - Press a key to perform a leap in place
 - Press a key to withdraw souls from your soul jars
+- Press a key to store souls from your inventory into jars
+- Press a key to leap towards mouse position
+- Press a key to show range indicators for soul hop and heal

 You can customize all key bindings and settings in the mod options menu.